mighty-gerbils/gerbil-ethereum/README.md

 ### Copyright and License

-Copyright 2020 MuKn, Inc. All rights reserved.
+Copyright 2020 MuKn Inc All rights reserved.
 Gerbil-Ethereum is distributed under the Apache License, version 2.0.
 See the file [LICENSE](LICENSE).

 ### What does Gerbil Ethereum do?